 My name is Dr Helen Gowling.
-I am a HCPC registered Clinical Psychologist who also has a diagnosis of ADHD.
+I am a HCPC registered neurodivergent Clinical Psychologist.
 I have a passion for helping people overcome their difficulties and reconnect with their strengths.

 Erin Stevens http://www.erinstevens.co.uk

 I’m Erin, I’m an autistic therapist, in Ilkley, West Yorkshire and online, and I am a co-founder of ANDT.
 Working with neurodivergent people has become an accidental specialism for me – it just seems to have happened this way, and I’m happy it has.

 At the core of my practice is the philosophy that the therapy is a collaborative endeavour, and your views and needs are crucial in shaping how we work together.
 I will always be as clear as I can about what I do, and why, and I always welcome questions about my work.

 Your whole self is welcome in therapy with me – neurodivergent clients often need to move around, stim, fiddle, or sit somewhere different – all of this is fine, and I invite discussion about anything you might need from me to make therapy more accessible to you.

 I have significant experience of working with people who have experienced harmful and/or abusive previous therapy; if this is the case for you, I will work to create the space for you to explore your experiences in whatever way works best for you.
 More information about how I work with people who have been harmed in therapy is available here.